tejasbubane/tejasbubane.github.io/content/books/2025-12-31-india-after-gandhi.md

 * [Congress was split][4] into two parties Congress (O) and Congress (R).
 Maharashtra has seen [similar][5] [breakups][6] recently.

 You can find many many such examples in the book.
-Perhaps these days things have gone too far and further amplified by social media, but the roots were seen back in history.
+Perhaps these days things have gone too far and further amplified by social media, but the roots were already visible back in history.

 ## The positive side: